Mercedes-Benz E-Class (W213): Interior

 The interior of the 2017 E-Class was unveiled by Mercedes-Benz in December 2015, which was previewed on the Concept IAA (Intelligent Aerodynamic Automobile) that Mercedes showed in September 2015 at the Frankfurt Auto show.
 The interior mounts two 12.3-inch full HD screens housed within a single unit.
-Most E-Class models receives the widescreen set-up as standard.
+Most E-Class models receive the widescreen set-up as standard.
 However, base Avantgarde versions features traditional analogue dials with a seven-inch multi-information display, along with an 8.4-inch central infotainment screen.
 Mercedes-Benz claimed a first for the automotive industry, adding a pair of touch-sensitive control buttons on the steering wheel, which respond to finger swipes to control the car's infotainment system.
-The more traditional Command controller is also retained on the centre console.
+The more traditional Mercedes-Benz COMAND controller is also retained on the centre console.

 Equipment

 Autonomous driving

 A number of sensors, cameras and radars has allowed semi-automated driving.
-There may be fewer sensors and cameras than before (12 and four respectively over the W212 model), but they all feature increased functionality which reduces cost and complexity.
+There may be fewer sensors than before (12 and four respectively over the W212 model), but they all feature increased functionality which reduces cost and complexity.

 The next level of Drive Pilot (code-named Intelligent Drive) featured on the 2017 E-Class enables the car to negotiate bends on the motorway, while maintaining a safe distance from slower moving vehicles in front at up to speeds of 130 mph.
-The system is not a hands free operation and an audible alert will prompt the driver into regaining control if the car detects their attention has wandered.
+The system is not a hands-free operation and an audible alert will prompt the driver into regaining control if the car detects their attention has wandered.

 The Steering Pilot function uses visible road markings to navigate bends at speeds of up to 81 mph.
 The car is able to scan the surrounding area, as well as the car in front, if road markings are unclear to maintain lane discipline.
 The system is also able to automatically increase or decrease the E-Class's speed by reading speed limit signs if the driver fails to take any action.